 - 2 liter coke, or any dark soda

 - 3 tablespoons garlic salt

-- Pour the coke in adding just enough coke to almost cover pork — you do not need to cover meat completely.
+- Pour the coke in around the edge of the crockpot, adding just enough coke to almost cover pork.
+You do not need to cover the pork completely.

-- Remove pork from crock pot and discard 97% of coke mixture…leaving just a little behind to help moisten the pork.
+- Remove pork from crockpot and discard 95% of the coke mixture…leaving just a little behind to help moisten the pork.

 - Leave slow cooker on low, or warm, to keep things hot until you are ready to serve.